clock icon

 1. Increased Productivity

-This means employing industrial automation allows companies to complete tasks much faster than humans, which can help companies produce more products in less time in the same product style.
+This means that by employing industrial automation, companies can complete tasks much faster than humans.
+This, in turn, can help companies produce more products in less time in the same product style.

 1. Improved Quality